 As of December 29, 2015, the cash component of the Spin-Off Executive Compensation Plan was calculated based on the volume weighted average price of Capital Southwest and CSWI common stock for the 20 trading days ended December 29, 2015.
 Effective with the Share Distribution, CSWI entered into an Employee Matters Agreement with Capital Southwest.
 Under this agreement, Capital Southwest retained the obligation to fund the cash incentive awards granted under the Spin-Off Executive Compensation Plan, and all liabilities with respect to such cash incentive awards remained liabilities of Capital Southwest.
-During the fiscal year ended March 31, 2017, we recorded total executive compensation expense for the cash incentive payments of \$1.9 million for Mr. Armes and Ms. Tacke, and total stock compensation expenses, respectively, which were accelerated as a result of our chief financial officer transition in June 2016.
-During the fiscal year ended March 31, 2016, we recorded total executive compensation expense for the cash incentive payments of \$1.3 million for Mr. Armes and total stock compensation expenses, respectively, which were accelerated as a result of our chief financial officer transition in June 2016.
+During the fiscal year ended March 31, 2017, we recorded total executive compensation expense for the cash incentive payments of \$1.9 million for Mr. Armes and Ms. Tacke, and total stock compensation expense of \$1.0 million.
+Within those amounts were \$1.2 million and \$1.0 million of cash incentive and stock compensation expenses, respectively, which were accelerated as a result of our chief financial officer transition in June 2016.
 During the fiscal year ended March 31, 2016, we recorded total executive compensation expense for the cash incentive payments of \$1.3 million for Mr. Armes and Ms. Tacke, and total stock compensation expense of \$0.3 million.